duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

   4. Paste the text (from step 4) into the key box and name it.
 Then click the green save button.
 6. Back in the SSH shell, `ssh -T git@github.com`

-## Install and Build the Bot and API
+## Configuring the database, bot and API

 ### Initial Installation